nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The house-related inputs (`pr/`, `l/`, `h/`) cannot be edited until a Property is added (See how to add one here).

 Examples:
-* `edit-b 1 n/Chua` Edits only the name of the 1st buyer to be `Chua`.
+* `edit-b 1 n/Chua` Edits only the name of the 1st buyer in displayed buyer list to be `Chua`.
-* `edit-b 2 n/Betsy Crower t/` Edits the name of the 2nd buyer to be `Betsy Crower` and clears all existing tags.
+* `edit-b 2 n/Betsy Crower t/` Edits the name of the 2nd buyer in displayed buyer list to be `Betsy Crower` and clears all existing tags.

 ### `find-b`